 Step 9 (Optional): Invite the Client to the Portal

-Click Profile in the left sidebar, then click Household in the header tabs.
+Click Profile in the left sidebar, then select Household.

 Click the household name at the bottom-left of the sidebar.
 This takes you straight there.